 During the event I was asked whether I could share the session topics that didn’t make it into the final conference program.
-The thought was that the list of undiscussed topics could be a useful resource for ideas for future conference sessions, #eventprofs chats etc. So, here are the session titles (quoted directly from the peer session sign-up sheets) that would have been held if we had had more time available at EC²:
+The thought was that the list of undiscussed topics could be a useful resource for ideas for future conference sessions, #eventprofs chats etc. So, here are the undiscussed topics at EventCamp East Coast (quoted directly from the peer session sign-up sheets) that would have been held if we had had more time available:

 - How do I get sponsors and fundraise for my event?

 - Sales & marketing: How to sell yourself and/or your product.